armors/armors-tron/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-This repository code references open source code from the https://tron.network, 0xproject.com, openzeppelin.org project and follows the corresponding open source licence.
+This repository code references open source code from the tron.network, 0xproject.com, openzeppelin.org project and follows the corresponding open source licence.

 **Please note that Armors is your technical partner in all your publicity materials and official website.**